victorrentea/victorrentea.github.io/blog/avoiding-null-pointer.md

 ```java
 customer.getMemberCard().ifPresent(card -> applyDiscount(order, card.getPoints()));
 ```
 This means that you still need to go through all the places the getter is called to *improve* the code as we saw above.
-Furthermore, I bet that in large codebases you'll also discover places where the null-check (// Line X) was forgotten because the developer was tired/careless/rushing back then.
-It happened on our project: we discovered dozens of `NullPointerExcepton`s just waiting to happen:
+Furthermore, I bet that in large codebases you'll also discover places where the null-check (// Line X) was forgotten because the developer was tired/careless/rushing back then:
 ```java
 applyDiscount(order, customer.getMemeberCard().orElse(null).getPoints());
 ```
 **Tip**: An IntelliJ inspection will hint you about the possible NPE in this case, so make sure it's turned on: 'Constant conditions and exceptions'.

+Signaling the caller at compile-time that there might be nothing returned to her is an extremely powerful technique that can defeat the most frequent bug in Java applications.
+Most NPEs occur in large projects mainly because developers aren’t fully aware some parts of the data might be `null`.
+It happened on our project: we discovered dozens of `NullPointerExcepton`s just waiting to happen when we moved to `Optional` getters.

 #### Would the frameworks tolerate getters returning Optional?